nm19000/AccuracyBounds/README.md

 ## Experiments from [Paper](https://arxiv.org/abs/2510.10229)

  We demonstrate the validity of the algorithms on two inverse problems from different domains: fluorescence localization microscopy and super-resolution of multi-spectral satellite data.
-The code for generating the data for reproducing the localization microscopy experiments can be found in the examples/data/localization_microscopy.
+The code for generating the data for reproducing the localization microscopy experiments can be found in examples/data/localization_microscopy/data_A/source_code.
+The data used for the localization microscopy experiments can be found in examples/data/localization_microscopy.
 To reproduce the tabular data for the figures and tables in this manuscript, the average kernel size and loss computations, can be found in examples/example_localizationmicroscopy.ipynb.
 The instructions for reproducing the satellite data super-resolution experiments are to be found below.

 ### Satellite Data Super Resolution Experiments